algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 ### 2.2 Product Functions
 Summarize the major functions the product will perform.
 The product will:
-- Live the webpage from the teacher.
+- Simulate an FPGA.
-- The student can load the website via an URL.
+- Load a .v and .sdf file.
-- The student can simulate an FPGA.
+- Output a blueprint of the fpga.
-- The student can import their .v and .sdf file directly on the webpage.
+- Download or share the blueprint as a .png file.